FzS92/smart-pdf-highlighter/README.md

 # Smart PDF Highlighter

 Welcome to Smart PDF Highlighter!
-This tool automatically identifies and highlights important content within your PDF files.
-It utilizes many AI techniques such as deep learning and other advanced algorithms to analyze the text and intelligently select key sentences for highlighting.
+This tool finds and highlights important parts in your PDFs all by itself.
+It uses smart AI methods like deep learning and fancy algorithms to pick out the most important sentences.

 ## Overview